NCBI-Hackathons/ATACFlow/docs/output.md

 # NCBI-Hackathons/ATACFlow
-This pipeline performs ATAC C Seq using Nextflow
+This pipeline performs ATAC Seq using Nextflow

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.